NCPERS Advanced Fiduciary (NAF) Institute

 Phone: (866) 227-5938

-Experience the energy and elegance of Caesars Palace, one of Las Vegas’s most renowned destinations for meetings and events.
-As the host venue for the NCPERS 2026 Annual Conference & Exhibition, Caesars Palace offers a world-class setting designed for both productivity and connection.
+Experience the energy and elegance of Caesars Palace, one of Las Vegas’s most renowned destinations for meetings and events and the host venue for NCPERS University programs and the Annual Conference & Exhibition (ACE)Space is limited, so don’t wait to reserve your room in the NCPERS block.

 Resort Fee